How To Connect Schools And Communities Using Technology

 Connect with community leaders

 Want work to leave the classroom?
 Use social media to publish it with the world.
 Worried about privacy?
 Assign students anonymous codes or avatars to publish under.
-Used closed communities (Google+ communities, for example) that, while not fully open, are still school-wide.
+Used closed communities (Facebook Groups, for example) that, while not fully open, are still school-wide.
 There are ways.

-In addition to connecting with the worlds students live and breathe in, new learning models afforded by technology are also useful in reconnecting with families, neighborhoods, and native places students have affection for.
+In addition to connecting with the world students live and breathe in, new learning models afforded by technology are also useful in reconnecting with families, neighborhoods, and native places students have affection for.

 The flipped classroom is one way to exchange where learning happens—or at least what kind of learning happens where.
-Here, the roles are reverse: Students are exposed to content at home, and practice it at school.
+Here, the roles are reversed: Students are exposed to content at home and practice it at school.

 Mobile learning is a brilliant way to immerse students in native places and landscapes.
-The challenge here is that education isn’t quite ready for it, but if you can figure it out—look out.
-Deep integration of learning, place, and people.
+The challenge here is that education isn’t quite ready for it, but if you can figure it out, the possibilities are extraordinary: Deep integration of learning, place, and people.

 See above—learning that is based on place and not an indexed set of nationalized curriculum.
 Authentic, familiar, and personal.